If your child has additional support needs, this guide will give you an idea of what to expect.

 Read their school reports, and ask how they’re getting on in class and which subjects they’re doing well in.

-You could try the Strengths quiz together.
+You could go through the Strengths quiz together.
 It’s a good way to help them start thinking about what they’re good at.

 Listen to your child, their teacher and careers adviser.
-You’re there to support your child and encourage them.
+You’re there to support and encourage your child.

 The advice you get will help your child decide what their next steps could be, and find out what support they can get to reach their goals.
 For example, you might talk through some potential options and make a plan detailing how your child can work towards these.

-Make sure your child understands what actions are expected of them, and that you both have a way to keep track of them.
+Make sure your child understands what is expected of them, and that you both have a way to keep track of possible actions.

 Sixth-year student Amy was head girl at a secondary school for pupils with additional support needs.

-She and her mum met with the depute head teacher (DHT) and Skills Development Scotland careers adviser Moira Higgins.
+She and her mum met with the depute head teacher (DHT) and Moira Higgins, a Skills Development Scotland careers adviser.

-Amy was interested in childcare and has a lot of work experience from helping out at a nearby nursery.
+Interested in childcare, Ami has a lot of work experience from helping out at a nearby nursery.
 During the meeting, the group discussed how she might work towards a job in that area.

 Although her reports from the nursery have been great, Amy’s qualifications meant she might struggle to get into a childcare course.